-Long-Term Care Insurance, Part 2: Pros and Cons
+Long-Term Care Insurance Pros and Cons

-In our last blog post, we discussed several important factors to consider in regards to Long-Term Care Insurance (LTCI).
+In our last blog post, we discussed several important factors to consider in regard to Long-Term Care Insurance (LTCI).
 It’s one viable choice for being ready, in the event that you or your spouse should ever need long-term care in the form of custodial care at home, or skilled care in a nursing facility.
 At Phelps LaClair in Chandler, Mesa, and Phoenix, we’re interested in helping you know what your options are, and which course of action is best for you.
 For starters, let’s look at the pros and cons of Long-Term Care Insurance.

 Consider Your History—If your family history involves numerous situations where relatives have spent significant lengths of time in a skilled nursing facility or needed custodial care at home, you might be a good candidate for LTCI.
 Paying into a monthly policy that provides comprehensive care (up to 5 years) in a nursing facility could work for individuals whose family history shows evidence of needing long-term care.